TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Example of FactISR

-Figure \ref{example_rd} illustrates an example of reflection via reward decoding.
-Without reward decoding, the model directly outputs a conclusion of no conflict and prematurely ends the reasoning process.
-Our reward decoding encourages the model to reassess its previous judgment, leading to a reconsideration that ultimately results in the correct outcome.
+Figure \ref{example_rd} illustrates an example of FactISR.
+Without ISR, the model directly outputs a conclusion of insufficient evidence and prematurely ends the reasoning process.
+Our reflection mechanism encourages the model to reassess its previous judgment, leading to a reconsideration that ultimately results in the correct outcome.